svlapich/Admission-committee-Project/SRS.md

 #### 1.1.
 View list faculties

-This mode programm intended for view list programm and number of applicants which have the faculty.
+This mode programm is intended for view list programm and number of applicants which have the faculty.
 Main screenplay:
-* chande item menu "Faculty";
+* change item menu "Faculty";
-* view form with list all faculty.
+* view form with list all faculty. faculties
 ![alt text](./admission-committee/src/main/resources/image/faculty/faculty_list.png)

 Figure 1.1 - List faculty